sparkflows/sparkflows-docs/docs/aws/glue-integration.rst

    :alt: aws
    :width: 60%

-Below are the steps for AWS Glue Network Connection to call Fire Insights APIs from AWS Glue Jobs.
+Below are the steps for AWS Glue Network Connection to submit the job from Fire Insights application to AWS Glue cluster.

 Pre-requisite
 --------